 Of course, since Brosix is a messenger platform, you can get instant replies from your freelancers, helping you avoid the nuisance of having to wait for their replies — just like how it would be if you’re sending them a message via email.

 You can also take advantage of Brosix’s “Welcome Module” feature to create custom notifications whenever users login to your Team Network.
 This is an opportunity for you to develop an onboarding process where freelancers can learn your content guidelines.
-Check my paper for plagiarism free
+That’s why hiring freelancers is something you should never take lightly.
+Also, don’t forget to ask them to check my paper for plagiarism free.

 As an added perk, Brosix utilizes end-to-end encryption to keep your communications secure.
 Remember, freelancers — not just content writers — are accustomed to working in coffee shops, libraries, and other public places with unsecured WiFi networks.